-HBI attended the Healthcare Information and Management Systems Society (HIMSS) conference in Helsinki this week, alongside hundreds of health tech innovators and policymakers.
+HBI attended the Healthcare Information and Management Systems Society (HIMSS) & Health 2.0 European Conference in Helsinki this week, alongside hundreds of health tech innovators and policymakers.
 Here are five things we learned.

 1) Digital isn’t always the solution…

 … Personalised care is.
 And we are some way from being able to do it right.
 One delegate, a PhD student who developed a digital platform for caregivers of patients with dementia, is very sceptical about the ability of digital to meet this need.
 “Take an episode of disruptive behaviour with a dementia patient.
 Some patients will calm down if spoken to, others if shown a photo album.
 It is entirely subjective.
 We would need AI robots to be able to anticipate that and respond accordingly.”
 For such patients, wearables just aren’t enough.